Post Summary: The Site Is the Foundation, Not the Whole Job

 The real reasons your site isn’t performing

-The question most people ask is “why am I getting zero traffic?”
-The more accurate version — the one that applies to almost every case we see — is why the website isn’t getting as much traffic as it could.
 True zero is rare unless the site just launched.
-What’s common is a site that’s been live for a while, looks decent, and is dramatically underperforming for no obvious reason.
+What’s common is a site that’s been live a while, looks decent, and is dramatically underperforming for no obvious reason.
+It usually starts with the development.

 There are all these things that have to happen on the back end that you don’t see.
 Is every page focused on a single keyphrase?
 Is there one clear H1 per page?
-Do the headings follow a logical structure — H1, H2, H3 — or are they scattered?
-Is the site cannibalizing itself, which means one page is eating the traffic of another page because they’re both trying to rank for the same thing?
+Do the headings follow a logical structure, H1, H2, H3, or are they scattered?
+Are two pages cannibalizing each other, competing for the same search term instead of working together?
 These aren’t cosmetic issues.
 They’re structural, and they’re invisible to anyone who isn’t looking for them.

 The electrician who rebuilt and got a trickle